Battle of Guadalajara: March 18

 At dawn, Vicente Rojo gave the orders and Mera led the 14th Division across the pontoon bridge over the Tajuña River.
 They had cover from heavy sleet, but the weather also delayed the assault.
 After midday, the weather had improved enough to allow the Republican air force to operate.
 At around 13:30, Jurado gave the order to attack.
 Líster was slowed by the Italian Littorio Division, largely considered to be the best of the Italian units.
-The 14th Division nearly managed to surround Brihuega, and the Italians retreated in panic.
-The remaining Italian soldiers were cleared out by the XI International Brigade.
+The 14th Division managed to surround Brihuega, and the Italians retreated in panic.
+The remaining Italian soldiers were cleared out by the Assault Guards and XI International Brigade.

 An Italian counterattack on Republican positions failed and was repulsed by the Assault Guard Division, arguably the best of the Spanish Republican units.
 The attack by the Assault Guard Division was spearheaded by the 1st Assault Brigade to devastating effect, inflicting heavy losses on the Italians.
 The Littorio Division saved the Italians from a complete disaster when they conducted a well-organized retreat.